turibe/pioneer_go_cli/README.md

 - Use control-D to exit.

-If you have customized your input names, `learn` gets them from the AVR, after which they are available as commands.
+If you have customized the input names for your AVR (for example, "AppleTV", "My DVR", etc.), `learn` gets them from the AVR, after which they are available as commands.
-`save` saves a json file that can be loaded in the future at startup.
+The `save` command saves a JSON file with these names, to be loaded in future sessions, at startup time.